-In addition to being the site of Inka structures, Pisaq hosts a lively market.
+In addition to being a site of Inka structures, Pisaq hosts a lively market.

 Here I had lunch and actually did a little shopping.

 Pisaq sits at the eastern end of the Sacred Valley.
-It protects the valley entrance and the route to the rainforests to the east.
+It guards the valley entrance and the route to the rain forests to the east.

 The highest structures at Pisaq sit at nearly 12,000 feet.
 There were great views at the top where it was significantly cooler than in the valley.

-Even though the straight-line distance between Pisaq and Cusco is only 22 miles, the return trip took over one hour.
+Even though the straight-line distance between Pisaq and Cusco is only 22 miles, the return trip took over one hour because the route is not direct.
 Thanks to John, it had been a terrific day in the Sacred Valley.

 When I booked the trip to Cusco, Peru, I had never heard of the Sacred Valley and was solely interested in visiting Machu Picchu.
 While Machu Picchu is the most magnificent example of Inka architecture, more is known about the functions and history of the Inka structures in the Sacred Valley.
 Furthermore, getting to the Sacred Valley is much easier than venturing to Machu Picchu.
 Any trip to Peru should also include a trip to the Sacred Valley.